pananton/busrpc-spec/busrpc.md

 File [*busrpc.proto*](proto/busrpc.proto) contains definition of a protobuf option `hashed_field`.
 This option specifies that instead of encoded field value it's SHA-224 hash should be added to the endpoint.
 Hash value is considered a byte sequence and is encoded [respectively](#bytes) (as a hexadecimal string) before adding to the endpoint.

 Option `hashed_field` is usually applied to `string` and `bytes` protobuf types, which may have arbitrary length.
-However, specification allows to use it for other encodable types for consistency, though it usually makes no sense because hash has greater size than original value.
+However, specification allows to use it for other encodable types for consistency, though it usually makes no sense because hash will have greater size than original value.

 #### Boolean